apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/blaa_combined_data.md

 - How would you represent specification of a car.
 - How would you represent points in a 2d environment.

-Next we will see how to mix and match the already seen data types, following some conventions, to represent complex concepts.
+Next we will see how to mix and match these data types, following some conventions to represent complex concepts.